ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

+Now that we have seen some examples, let's see what are some of the advantages of mobile first web designing,

+## Advantages

+### Responsive by default
+By using mobile first approach, you are designing the website suitable for almost all the devices.
+The main content will be accessible even if you do not have a desktop website.
+Check out [Mobile Facebook](https://m.facebook.com/){: target="_blank" rel="nofollow" }.

+By making the website responsive, you are now targeting all those 2 billion(yet to reach) users.

+### Better Navigation
+In a desktop site it is easy to put too many menu items but when it comes to mobile site you do not have the screen real estate to do so.
+Mobile First approach will restrict you to use only essential menus and items on the screen.
+Usually, designers restrict themselves to minimal design which is good considering User Experience.

+### Mobile First websites load faster
+Mobile First websites are built from the ground up with smartphones in mind.
+Thus suitable, small and only essential assets are used for the mobile website.
+Heavy assets are loaded only for bigger screen devices.
+This makes a huge difference in loading speed even on a bad data connection.
+This is also called **Progressive Enhancement**.

+### Mobile First websites make no media query
+Mobile First website - since they are built first for mobile and then for desktops - make no media query request if browsed through a smartphone.
+This saves some time in making the query and then applying CSS inside the query.
+This is not so significant but it still makes sense for bigger CSS files.

+### Better Design
+Since the website is designed first for mobile, the design will be better than a desktop first website which is squeezed to fit inside a smaller screen.
+In this approach, you are most likely to place the elements carefully and consciously.

 ## Drawbacks of Mobile First Web Designing
-Even though you are using Mobile First approach, you will have to imagine the desktop site first and make your way down to smaller screens.
+Even though you are using Mobile First approach, you will have to **imagine the desktop site first** and make your way down to smaller screens.
 But you have to design the mobile site first and then for tablets and finally for desktops.

 It may seem like a small issue but only when you sit down to design a real website you will know the pain.
 I'm not sure if we can ever avoid this problem.